Two Gestational Sacs – What It Means | Clear Pregnancy Facts

 Requires careful monitoring throughout the pregnancy.

-May involve more frequent check-ups and ultrasounds.
+May involve more frequent check-ups and ultrasounds based on the type of twin pregnancy.

 Frequently Asked Questions